Coming events in the euro zone debt crisis

 POLITICS:

--- On Friday Greece's new coalition government tables a draft budget to parliament which will contain those measures demanded by foreign lenders and opposed by a large proportion of Greeks.

--- New Prime Minister Lucas Papademos, a former vice president at the European Central Bank, meets European Commission President Jose Manuel Barroso in Brussels, as it seeks to assure the EU that it will push through economic reforms.
+-- Papademos, a respected figure in European capitals and on financial markets, will seek to implement the 130 billion euro (110 billion pound) bailout deal agreed on October 26 before calling an early election next year.

+-- Once formed, the coalition cabinet will announce its main policy programme before a vote of confidence, expected early next week.

--- Greece is awaiting the disbursement of an 8 billion euro (6.8 billion pound) tranche under its first bailout as it faces bond redemptions by the middle of December.
+-- Greece is awaiting the disbursement of an 8 billion euro tranche under its first bailout as it faces bond redemptions next month.

--- Finance Minister Evangelos Venizelos has said Greece will need 80 billion euros of the second, 130 billion bailout as soon as late January.

 GOVERNMENT DEBT SUPPLY: